 4. Bring Along Your Own Snacks

-If you must travel by plane or boat during your vacation, bringing along your snacks may help you avoid food-borne illnesses that result from the improper handling of unwrapped items.
+If you must travel by plane or boat during your vacation, bringing along your snacks may help you avoid food-borne illnesses resulting from improperly handling of unwrapped items.
 These types of sicknesses are quite common where people are in confined spaces and eating food that comes from all one source.
 One illness that occurs most often, called norovirus, affects thousands of people per year and has even caused entire cruises to be cancelled during especially intense outbreaks.

 Bringing your own snacks can especially help protect your children, whose immune systems might be more susceptible to food-borne bacteria.
 For example, if you must take a boat ride that lasts more than a few hours, bring along a bag of Hamptoncreek Just Peanut Butter Cookies for them to munch on.
 Not only are these cookies low in sugar and made without saturated fat or preservatives, they can provide a safe and healthy alternative to a tour boat’s snack bar or questionable airline food.